akeiragreen/Data_clean_project/README.md

 # 🧹 SQL Data Cleaning Project: Layoff Records

-## 🦋 Butterfly Effect Format: Small Fixes, Big Impact
+## 🦋 Butterfly Effect : Small Fixes, Big Impact

 Cleaning a messy dataset may seem like a minor backend task — but behind every reliable dashboard, trendline, or executive report lies structured, trusted data.
 This project showcases how a series of precise SQL transformations can transform chaotic layoff records into a foundation for strategic business insight.